ITU-build-a-thon/demo-2021/integration-README.md

 ## Pitfalls

 dms_cli only runs if python3.6/3.7 is default python3(with warnings).
-Not if python3.8 is default python3.
 Python versions required by xopera and dms_cli may conflict with each other.

-xopera generates .opera and .opera-cli directories which might contain cache.
+In case of orchestration errors, delete .opera and .opera-cli directories.